tanakai0/PythonDevPractice/README.md

 Scripts for analysis: /experiments
 VSCode extensions and settings: .vscode

-# Additional tools
+# Additional tools you might consider
 - bandit
 - rope
-- Docker 内の改行コードの違いで git の差分が出てくる

 # Guide
 - Activate a .venv: ```>>> .\.venv\Scripts\activate``` for Windows, and ```>>> source .venv/bin/activate``` for Unix-like OS